 Traditional negligence case rules for legal duty require the plaintiff to prove that the defendant’s action caused the injury.
-Called a “but0For’ causation, it means because of the defendant’s action, the injury occurred.
+Called a “but0For’ causation, it means because of the defendant’s motion, the injury occurred.

 Proximate cause relates to the defendant’s responsibility within the negligence case.
-A defendant is responsible for the harms they might have foreseen through their actions.
-If the person caused damages outside the scope of purposed anticipated risks, the plaintiff can’t prove that the at-fault party’s actions caused the damages.
+The defendant is responsible for the harm they might have foreseen through their actions.
+If the person caused damages outside the scope of purposed anticipated risks, the plaintiff can’t prove that the at-fault party’s actions caused the injuries.

-The plaintiff (injured person) in a negligence case must prove some form of legally recognized harm.
-This often occurs in the form of a physical injury to property or a person.
+In a negligence case, the plaintiff (injured person) must prove some legally recognized harm.
+This often occurs as a physical injury to property or a person.
 It isn’t enough that the at-fault party failed to use reasonable care.
-That failure must result in real damages to the injured person for whom the at-fault party owed a duty of care.
+That failure must result in actual damages to the injured person for whom the at-fault party owed a duty of care.